albertosantini/chess-bet/README.md

-The first time the application is loaded with the players used in the article, the results are displayed after a few seconds and the user is not aware the client is waiting a respone.
+The first time the application is loaded with the players used in the article, the results are displayed after a few seconds and the user is not aware the client is waiting a response.
 Please, wait.